 There’s nothing quite like the experience of watching a film at cinemas in London.
 After a difficult few years due to – well, let’s not go there – our capital’s cinemas are back in the game.
-In fact, with Spiderman: Far From Home smashing all box office records worldwide, it looks like they’re even more popular than ever.
+In fact, with Avatar: The Way of the Water smashing all box office records worldwide, it looks like they’re even more popular than ever.

 As one of the oldest cinemas in London, The Phoenix first opened in 1912 as the East Finchley Picturedrome and it has since become a real institution for London filmgoers.